-International Day of Disabled People (IDODP) is a globally recognised day observed annually on 3 December.
-It is recognised by the British
+International Day of Disabled People (IDODP) happens every year on 3 December.
+It is celebrated all around the world and is recognised by the British

 Government as an important part of UK Disability Policy.
-The aim of the day is to promote an understanding of disability issues and mobilise support for dignity, rights and wellbeing of Disabled people.
+The aim of the day is to promote greater understanding of disability issues and mobilise support for the dignity, rights and wellbeing of Disabled people.
 The principles of IDODP are Celebration, Learning, Optimism and Action.

-The event aims to raise awareness around disability challenges and solutions – promoting the social model of disability.
-It provides an opportunity to showcase ongoing work to make Leeds a more inclusive place for everyone, and gives an opportunity to hear what people with lived experience have to say.
+The aim of the event is to bring people together to make new connections and strengthen existing relationships.
+And to raise awareness around disability challenges and solutions – promoting the social model of disability.
+It provides an opportunity to showcase ongoing work to make Leeds a more inclusive place for everyone, and gives an opportunity for system partners to hear what people with lived experience have to say.

 2023